aturret/FastFetchBot/README.md

 - `REDDIT_USERNAME`: The username of reddit.
 Default: `None`
 - `REDDIT_PASSWORD`: The password of reddit.
 Default: `None`

+#### Weibo

+- `WEIBO_COOKIES`: The cookie of weibo.
+For some unknown reasons, some weibo posts may be not accessible if you don't are not logged in.
+Just copy the cookie from your browser and set it.
+Default: `None`

 #### Xiaohongshu

 - `XIAOHONGSHU_A1`: The a1 cookie of xiaohongshu.
 Default: `None`